Phone: (989) 275-5000, ext. 284 | Fax: (989) 275-6727 | Email: firstname.lastname@example.org

 Regardless of the program you choose, Kirtland will provide you with the skills you’ll need to seek a rewarding, lifelong career in corrections.

-Related public safety degrees include:
+Related public safety programs include:

 Associate Transfer degree